brezhnyev/odrscenariomaker/README.md

 # What is ODRScenariomaker
 The ODRScenario maker is a GUI application for building scenarios that can be played back in Carla-simulator.
-The following is the tree of the inner structure of the project:

 # Pulling code
 Pull code and update the submodules as follows: